GreanBeetle/react-native-2020/README.md

 This is a master repository for a collection of small to medium-sized React Native applications.
 Each app was (or will be) built for Steven Grider's course, ["The Complete React Native + Hooks Course [2020 Edition]"](https://www.udemy.com/course/the-complete-react-native-and-redux-course/).
 [Course repo is here.](https://github.com/StephenGrider/rn-casts)

 The goal is to stay on top of the latest React Native trends, components, libraries, features, and best practices.
-The topics coverd in these apps are:
+The topics covered in these apps are:

 _TO DO: Add a list of applications included in this repository.
 So far there are (a) rn-starter, which covers basics, and (b) food, which delves into interesting territory such as Context, building an Express API, and managing In-App Authentication flows._